dimitri-edel/terminal_app/README.md

 ### Special request
 If you intend to use it on your computer, then **PLEASE**  get an **API KEY** for yourself!
 It is **easy** to do.
 You only need to sign up at [Weather-API website](https://www.weatherapi.com/).
 All you need to provide is a valid **email-address** and **it does not cost a thing**.
 Then just copy the **API-key** into to the constructor of the class named **RequestInfo** in **api.py**.
 The name of the property in the constructor is **API_KEY**.
 ## Heroku
+Before deploying the webapplication to Heroku, it is mandatory to compile a list of imports in the requirements.txt.
+Which the Heroku deployment script will use for setting up the environment.
+To do so, I just typed a pip command in the terminal <code>pip3 freeze > requirements.txt</doce>
+Next step is creating an account on Heroku.
+Once registered with Heroku, I went to the dashboard and created a new App.
+Then I opened the App and went to the settings panel.
+Here it is necessary to set up a couple of configuration variables.
+One of them is PORT number must be set to 8000.
+Furthermore, I had to **Add buildpack**.
+First of all, the application runs on Python so this msut be added to the buildpack.
+Secondly, the application uses Node.js to emulate the terminal window.
+Node.js must be added to the pack as well.
+The order in which these dependencies are added to the pack do matter: 1.
+Python, 2.Node.js
+Now comes the deployment part.
+I simply clicked on deploy on the dashboard.
+Then I had to connect to GitHub, which is easily clicking on the GitHub button that would appear as soon as I opened the Deploy window.
+Then I just followed the instructions.
+Lastly, I used the deploy from branch option to launch the site on Heroku.
+It only takes about a minute for the deployment script to start it up.
+One can see, in a litle window, all the messsages from the server as it is running through the script.
+As soon as it was fiinshed I saw a button labeled as **View**.
+I clicked on it and it opened the website.

 # Credits
 ## Code Institute